-Provides general nursing care to patients in Georgetown Physicians Group department under the supervision of a physician or registered nurse.
-These functions are performed in accordance with all applicable laws and regulations and MedStar Georgetown University Hospital’s philosophy, policies, procedures, and standards.
+Provides general nursing care to patients in the Georgetown Physicians Group department, under the supervision of a physician or registered nurse.
+These functions are performed in accordance with all applicable laws and regulations and MedStar Georgetown University Hospital's philosophy, policies, procedures, and standards.

 Primary Duties and Responsibilities:

 EDUCATION/TRAINING: High school graduate or equivalent GED.
 Graduate of an accredited school of practical nursing.